txje/Unicycler/README.md

   --version                             Show Unicycler's version number

 Input:
-  -1 SHORT1, --short1 SHORT1            FASTQ file of short reads (first reads in each pair).
-  -2 SHORT2, --short2 SHORT2            FASTQ file of short reads (second reads in each pair).
-  -l LONG, --long LONG                  FASTQ or FASTA file of long reads, if all reads are available at start.
+  -1 SHORT1, --short1 SHORT1            FASTQ file of short reads (first reads in each pair) -2 SHORT2, --short2 SHORT2            FASTQ file of short reads (second reads in each pair) -s UNPAIRED, --unpaired UNPAIRED      FASTQ file of unpaired short reads -l LONG, --long LONG                  FASTQ or FASTA file of long reads, if all reads are available at start.
-  --no_long                             Do not use any long reads (assemble with short reads only)

 Output:
   -o OUT, --out OUT                     Output directory --verbosity VERBOSITY                 Level of stdout information (0 to 3, default: 1)
                                           0 = no stdout, 1 = basic progress indicators, 2 = extra info, 3 = debugging info
-  --keep_temp KEEP_TEMP                 Level of file retention (0 to 2, default: 1)
+  --keep_temp KEEP_TEMP                 Level of file retention (0 to 2, default: 0)
                                           0 = only keep files at main checkpoints, 1 = keep some temp files including SAM, 2 = keep all temp files

 Other: